icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 but the "Foreword" attributes it to Uwe von Glahn.
 The third publication includes the abstracts of all 132 publications.

-The bibliographic lists are substantially similar in the publications.
+The bibliographic lists are substantially similar in the three publications.
 Minor differences include different numberings, and some references are updated, such as "Summary of Statistical Icing Cloud Data Measured Over United States and North Atlantic, Pacific, and Arctic Ocean During Routine Aircraft Operations" was updated from "NASA Memo CCE-169" to "NASA Memo 1-19-59E".